Examination boards in the United Kingdom: AQA

-OCR
+Cambridge OCR

 The University of Cambridge Local Examinations Syndicate (UCLES) took over the Southern Universities' Joint Board in 1990 and the Midland Examining Group (MEG) in 1993.
 When the Oxford Schools Examinations Board was abolished in 1995, its A Level functions were transferred to UCLES (its GCSE functions went to AEB/SEG).
 In the same year, UCLES also took over the Oxford and Cambridge Schools Examination Board (OCSEB).
 UCLES then merged all its A Level boards together to form the Oxford and Cambridge Examinations and Assessment Council (OCEAC).
 This left UCLES offering A Levels under the OCSEB name, GCSEs under the MEG name and some vocational qualifications under the UODLE name.
 This situation continued until 1998, when UCLES took over the vocational Royal Society of Arts Examinations Board.
 Following the merger, it chose to use the name Oxford, Cambridge and RSA Examinations (OCR) for all its UK qualifications.
-OCR is now the only major exam board owned by a university and is still run by the University of Cambridge, through its Cambridge Assessment division.
+In September 2025 the exam board was renamed, becoming Cambridge OCR.
+Cambridge OCR is now the only major exam board owned by a university and is still run by the University of Cambridge, through its Cambridge University Press & Assessment division.

 Cambridge Assessment also controls CIE, a predominately international exam board.
 CIE started offering some qualifications to English, Welsh and Northern Irish state schools in 2008, though it later withdrew from this market when the reformed GCSEs and A Levels (examined 2017 onwards) were introduced.